 - Applicants can choose between a variety of fix rate and adjustable loan rate terms – 5/1, 7/1 ARM, etc.

 - No origination fees which greatly reduce buyers closing costs

 - No early payoff, or prepayment penalty.

-- This 95% program is also available for refinance transaction.
-Great for homeowners that want to refinance from ARM into fix rate term. * Mortgage payments must be on time for previous 12 months, regardless of credit score.
+- This 95% program is also available for refinance transactions.
+Great for homeowners that want to refinance from ARM into fix rate term. * Mortgage payments must be on time for the previous 12 months, regardless of credit score.